bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 > This file contains subroutines to obtain the Gauss quadrature information, interpolation functions for 2D and 3D Lagrangian elements and matrix operations.
 Users are highly recommended to go through these subroutines and can repurpose them to write their user element (UEL) code.

 ### Example input files

 #### Properties

 To demonstrate the usage of the user element subroutine capabilities in Abaqus, a few sample input files are provided for different element types.
 Users can use Abaqus/ CAE to create a standard Abaqus model and export `.inp` files.
 It is recommended to use the option `Do not use parts and assemblies in input files` from the **model attributes** drop-down menu before generating the input file.
 This option will generate a cleaner input file.
 Once the standard input file is exported from Abaqus, the user will need to modify it to use it with the UEL.
 For Neo-Hookean materials, the user needs to specify the shear modulus and bulk modulus which is 3-5 orders of magnitude larger than the shear modulus.
 For Arruda-Boyce material, another property, called locking stretch also needs to be specified.
-Additional integer properties to be specified are the number of integration points, `nInt`, and the number of variables to be post-processed at the integration points `localPostVars`.
+Additional integer properties to be specified are the number of integration points, `nInt`, type of constitutive model, `matFlag`, and the number of variables to be post-processed at the integration points `nPostVars`.

 #### Visualization